Death on the Serpent River

 These last images suggest them wandering off onto a network of trails not maintained by rangers or guides affiliated with Baru National Park.
 Such unmarked traces aren’t meant for tourists, but are used almost exclusively by indigenous peoples living deep within the forests of the Talamanca.

-Nine weeks later, in mid-June, Lisanne’s pack was brought to authorities by a Ngobe woman—who claimed to have found it on the riverbank near her village of Alto Romero, in the Boco del Toros region, about 12 hours by foot from the Continental Divide.
+Nine weeks later, in mid-June, Lisanne’s pack was brought to Ngobe woman—who claimed to have found it on the riverbank near her village of Alto Romero, in the Boco del Toros region, about 12 hours by foot from the Continental Divide.

 The contents would cause a firestorm of speculation on both sides of the Atlantic: two bras, two smart phones, and two pairs of cheap sunglasses.
 Also a water bottle, Lisanne’s camera and passport—and $83 in cash.